Phrasal verb hold on

 • If we wait, he won't hold on (Future Simple)

-Along with hold on, words are popular look down on and access.
+Along with hold on, words are popular measure and get along.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.